Fred Upton: Getting the job done for Southwest Michigan families

 Fred strongly supports an “all of the above” energy strategy that says yes to energy and focuses on emerging clean energy technologies as well as traditional energy solutions that lower costs for families and businesses and helps America become free from reliance on foreign oil.
 Fred is also fighting to bring a halt to costly federal rules and regulations that needlessly slow private-sector growth.
-Fred believes in ensuring that the federal government remains limited, transparent, and accountable to the American people.
+Fred believes in ensuring that the federal government remains limited, transparent, and accountable to Southwest Michiganders.

 Fred has also remained committed to helping residents of Southwest Michigan who run into snags dealing directly with the federal government.
-He maintains two constituent district offices, located in Benton Harbor/St. Joseph and Kalamazoo, where dedicated caseworkers serve as intermediaries to help them navigate the system.
+He maintains two constituent district offices, located in Benton Harbor/St. Joseph (269-982-1986) and Kalamazoo (269-385-0039) as well as Washington D.C.
+(202-225-3761), where dedicated caseworkers serve as intermediaries to help them navigate the system.

-Fred was born on April 23, 1953 and holds a bachelor’s degree in journalism from the University of Michigan.
-He and his wife Amey have two children.
+Fred was born on April 23, 1953, and holds a bachelor’s degree in journalism from the University of Michigan.
+He and his wife, Amey, have two adult children.

 Recent awards and special recognitions